HengyuLi-Ozaki-lab/Simple-modle-for-decomposed-energy/README.md

 Plot.py is a python script for ploting the error respect to each MD iteration, following is an example of Methane.dat:
 ![H](https://user-images.githubusercontent.com/66453357/155910297-5621015a-f73b-4837-8331-360e44703ddb.jpg)
 The x,y axis are respect to error and MD iteration.
-The black dash line is for indicating the end of training.The color curve is to show the error tendency.
+The black dash line is for indicating the end of training.
+The color curve is to show the error tendency.

 To use Plot.py first copy the Plot.py to work folder and then execute:
 ```